Mwikisa-Mk/credit-card-approval-analysis/README.md

 - Correlation Heatmap
 - Years Employed and Age Histograms

-## 🚀 Next Steps
+##  Next Steps

-- 🧠 Train machine learning models (Logistic Regression, KNN, Decision Tree)
+-  Train machine learning models (Logistic Regression, KNN, Decision Tree)
-- 📈 Evaluate model performance
+-  Evaluate model performance
-- 🧪 Try hyperparameter tuning and cross-validation
+-  Try hyperparameter tuning and cross-validation
-- 🌐 Deploy as a small app using Streamlit
+-  Deploy as a small app using Streamlit

- 🧑‍💻 About Me
+  About Me

-I'm currently learning to become a Data Scientist and Analyst.
+I am Third Year data science student, currently learning to become a Data Scientist and Analyst.
 This is my first GitHub project, and more will follow as I continue growing.
 I'm open to feedback and suggestions!

 Feel free to connect on [LinkedIn](#) and check back for updates. 🙌
-## 📌 Note
+##  Note

 This dataset is used for learning and academic purposes only.
 Please do not use it in production without reviewing privacy and usage terms.